 What if I am a "write-in candidate"?
-Write-in candidates follow the same nomination procedures as other candidates with the exception of the Write-In Declaration of Candidacy form and that no filing fee is required.
+Write-in candidates follow the same nomination procedures as other candidates with the exception of the write-in Declaration of Candidacy form.

 Note: Write-in candidates' names and ballot designations do not appear on the ballot.